island-is/island.is/apps/air-discount-scheme/README.md

 ## Integrations

-- [Þjóðskrá](https://skra.is): To be able to verify the persons legal domicile, give the airlines basic information about the person and fetch a persons relations to show the discount codes for related children.
+- [Þjóðskrá](https://skra.is): Provides the verification of legal domicile, essential user information for airlines, and the ability to fetch related children’s discount codes.

-## Development
+## Development Guide

-To get started developing this project, go ahead and:
+To start developing this project:

 1. Fetch the environment secrets: